Converting html layout into wordpress theme – part 1

 Someone has requested a tutorial on how to convert HTML layout into WordPress theme.
 Therefore in this particular post I will be showing you how to do the conversion.
 We are going to build a simple WordPress theme that does not make use of widgets.
 [The tutorial is rather long hence it will be divided into a few parts.]

-In this tutorial I will be using this HTML file, its stylesheet file and images (sourcecode.zip – 212.6 KB) (these were meant for a website but I never got around to use it and now it’s just sitting on my hard drive) and by the end of this tutorial, it will be converted into a WordPress theme.
+In this tutorial I will be using this HTML file, its stylesheet file and images (sourcecode.zip – 212.6 KB) (these were meant for a website but I never got around to use it and now it’s just sitting on my hard drive like nobody’s business) and by the end of this tutorial, it will be converted into a WordPress theme.

 You can use any other layouts if you like, but not the ones using tables, because (for God’s sake) tables are for tabulating data, not for laying out web pages.